Accelerated decomposition of bistochastic kernel matrices by low rank approximation: Normalized kernel approximation

-with $\matr{\Phi}=\matr{Q}_1\matr{U}_1\in\Rbb^{N\times r}$ holding its eigenvectors and $\matr{\Lambda}=\matr{\Sigma}_1^2\in\Rbb^{r\times r}$ its eigenvalues.
-Since $\tilde{\matr{P}}$ is bistochastic, we know that its leading eigenvector is a constant vector and its leading eigenvalue is equal to one.
-Taking advantage of that knowledge, one can optionally set the first column of $\matr{\Phi}$ to be the unit vector and perform another QR decomposition to re-orthonormalize its columns, potentially increasing the accuracy of the computed eigenvectors.
-Pseudocode for the method is given in Algorithm \ref{alg:dilution}.
+with eigenvector matrix $U=QV$.
+If $P$ is ergodic, its leading eigenvector is a constant vector.
+In that case, one can optionally set the first column of $U$ to be a unit vector equal to a scalar multiple of $1_N$ and perform another QR decomposition to re-orthonormalize the matrix columns.
+This ensures that the approximate EVD preserves this structural property of the true EVD.

+Pseudocode for the implementation of the method is given in Algorithm \ref{alg:bistoch}.
+The algorithm takes as inputs the kernel matrix $K$, approximation rank $r$ and block size $b$ needed for ARPC, and returns the $r$ leading eigenvectors $U$ and eigenvalues $\Lambda$ of the approximation $\tilde P$.
+To be more precise, the algorithm returns at most $r$ leading eigenvectors and associated eigenvalues, due to the way the ARPC algorithm constructs the factor matrix $F$; see Appendix \ref{app:rpc} for details.
+Importantly, the algorithm never forms the full kernel matrices $K$ or $P$; rather, it evaluates at most $N(r+1)$ entries of $K$ required to compute the partial Cholesky factor $F$.

-The dilution method involves an asymptotic computational cost $O(Nr^2)$ for the rank-$r$ partial Cholesky factorization of $\matr{K}$, $O(r^3)$ for the EVD of an $r\times r$ matrix, $O(r^3)$ for the SVD of an $r\times r$ matrix, and $O(Nr^2)$ for the QR decompositions and intermediate matrix products.
+The method involves an asymptotic computational cost $O(Nr^2)$ for the rank-$r$ partial Cholesky factorization of $K$, $O(r^3)$ for the EVD of the inner $r\times r$ matrix, and $O(Nr^2)$ for the QR factorization and intermediate matrix products.
 Namely, the overall asymptotic cost is $O(Nr^2)$.
-Additionally, the only computations that depend on the original size parameter $N$ are the QR decompositions and matrix products, which are operations with good parallel performance.
-To compute the QR decompositions efficiently one can use the classical Gram-Schmidt algorithm with reorthogonalization, which is an algorithm with good parallel performance that yields orthogonalization errors near machine precision \cite{Giraud2005}.
+Once the partial Cholesky factorization of $K$ has been formed, the only additional computations that depend on the original size parameter $N$ are the QR decomposition and some of the matrix products, which are operations with good parallel performance.
+To compute the QR decomposition efficiently one can use algorithms such as the classical Gram-Schmidt with double orthogonalization \cite{Giraud2005} or the double-pass Cholesky-QR \cite{Yamamoto2015}.